-Congratulations on your big decision to move to COLORADO!
+Congratulations on Your Big Decision to Move to COLORADO!

-Breathtaking natural scenery, a robust job market, and year round sunshine have made Colorado the top choice for families and singles fleeing the Northeast for the beauty of the American West.
+Breathtaking natural scenery, a robust job market, and year-round sunshine have made Colorado the top choice for families and singles fleeing the Northeast for the beauty of the American West.
 Perfect for enjoying the great outdoors, Colorado is a top choice for people who are looking for fresh air, a healthy economy, a thriving community, and a veritable buffet of outdoor activities.

 Colorado’s Top Cities Pack a Punch